 We’re all guilty of thinking our driving skills amass factory governed speeds.
-We see curves and immediately wonder if our NASCAR driving skills would earn sponsorship and trip to Bristol.
+We see curves and immediately wonder if our NASCAR driving skills would earn sponsorship and a trip to Bristol.
 All told, people overestimate the ability of their vehicles and underestimate the power of excessive speeds.

 If you’re ever bored and wonder how much gravitational force (g-force) one experiences when hitting an inanimate object at various speeds, there are calculators online for that.
-Here’s one example: an accident where the driver weighs 180 pounds, travels 60 mph and has 5 feet of distance between their vehicle and any stationary object just created slightly over 2 tons of force.
+Here’s one example: an accident where the driver weighs 180 pounds, travels 60 mph, and has 5 feet of distance between their vehicle and any stationary object just created slightly over 2 tons of force.

 You’ll arrive at your destination, don’t worry.
 Don’t try to outmuscle your much larger cars.

 Given a large number of serious accidents litigated by any Salt Lake City car accident attorney, it’s safe to assume many victims wore seatbelts.

 Sure, we’re all guilty of wanting to get our lunch and return to work or speed home to meet family for dinner.
 As most fatal car accidents in Utah occur between 1:00 p.m., 4:00 p.m., and 5:00 p.m. on average, slapping that safety belt across your lap prior to leaving your office and driving within posted speed limits may not only prevent your death but save another’s life.

 The Cherokee was nearly folded like paper.
 Without safety belts on, these ladies would’ve died instantly.